 These were Jesus’ closest friends and disciples, and even THEY didn’t believe.

-He even told them it would happen this way!
-In Luke 18 he said, “…everything that is written by the prophets about the Son of Man will be fulfilled.
+Jesus told them, “…everything that is written by the prophets about the Son of Man will be fulfilled.
 He will be handed over to the Gentiles.
 They will mock him, insult him, spit on him, flog him, and kill him.
-On the third day he will rise again.”
-He even said it to them.
-He tried all different ways to tell it to them but when it actually happened, they didn’t believe.
-And it wasn’t just because Jesus had revealed himself to the women because in Mark’s version of the Gospel Jesus revealed himself to two others who came and reported to the disciples what they saw and they still didn’t believe.
+On the third day he will rise again (Luke 18).”
+He spelled out exactly what was going to happen and when it did, they still didn’t believe.
+When Mary, Joanna, and Mary Magdelene came and told the disciples about Jesus’ missing body and then having seen him, they didn’t believe them either.
+Then Jesus revealed himself to two others who came and reported seeing him to the disciples and they still didn’t believe.
 It wasn’t until they experienced Christ for themselves that they knew he had been resurrected.
 It wasn’t until they experienced Christ for themselves that they knew he had been resurrected.
 Thomas gets a bum rap for not believing, because the truth is that the rest of the disciples didn’t believe either.
-But his words ring true for many of us, “Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe.”
+But Thomas’ words ring true for many of us, “Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe.”
 We, like the disciples, want some sort of tangible evidence to help us believe.
-But unless Jesus comes back, how are we going to encounter the living Christ?
+And we have it, if we just know where to look.

 The answer is in each of us.

-The only way for us to truly encounter Christ in this world is through one another.
-We must make Christ real in the world today.
-Jesus knew that people would need this real world encounter to come to faith in him.
-And we see this becoming a reality through the disciples.
-It’s why he often told the disciples to “go and do.”
+The way for us to truly encounter Christ in this world is through one another.
+Which is why it’s so important as Christians that we work together to make Christ real in the world today – through our love, through our prayers, through our deeds.
+Jesus knew people would need real world encounters to come to faith in him.
+And we see how Jesus made this a reality through the disciples.
+It’s why he often told them to “go and do.”
 When he fed the 5,000, Jesus could easily have done the work himself, but instead he tells them “…you give them something to eat.”
 And he blesses the bread and the fish and sends the disciples into the crowds.
 When he tells the expert in the law the story of the Good Samaritan, he asks him at the end, “Which of these three do you think was a neighbor to the man who fell into the hands of robbers?”
 And when the expert answers, “The one who had mercy on him,” Jesus replies, “Go and do likewise.”
 There are many examples of Jesus incorporating the community of believers into his ministry.
 The sending of the seventy comes to mind, the gathering of the disciples.
-Christ comes alive for us BECAUSE of Jesus but THROUGH one another.
-Christ comes alive for us BECAUSE of Jesus but THROUGH one another.
-Like the disciples in our reading, we need to experience Christ’s presence in our lives ourselves and the best way to do that is in the context of the community we gather in.
-It is only then that the Gospel comes alive in each and every one of us.
-When we pray with and for one another, we feel the presence of Christ.
-When we share of our bounty, whether that’s with our presence, gifts, or talents, we feel the presence of Christ.
-And when we come together in fellowship and worship, when we share the same bread and the same cup, when we sing together our praises toward God, we feel the presence of Christ.
+Christ comes alive to those around us THROUGH us.
+Like the disciples in our reading, we need to experience Christ’s presence in our lives for ourselves.
+It is then the Gospel becomes real for us.
+We do that through prayer, through worship, through communion.
+We do it when we sing or volunteer or give of ourselves to God.
+It’s through these “means of grace” as John Wesley called them we grow deeper in our faith and closer to God.

 We feel like we are missing something in our lives when we skip steps in our morning routine.

-We feel like that because our morning routine is so ingrained as a part of who we are.
-And when Jesus comes alive for us, when we see and understand the importance of being in relationship with other believers, when we experience for ourselves the love and grace of God through our church community – it is then that we will feel the same about missing something spiritually as we do physically.
-We would miss church when we can’t make it on a Sunday and feel like our week was incomplete.
-We would miss not going to our small groups and learning more about God together when we had to skip a meeting.
-We would feel disconnected if we didn’t pray that day.
+We feel like that because our morning routine is so ingrained in us it becomes a part of who we are.
+And when Jesus comes alive for us – when we becomes real to us and a part of who we are – we feel the same about missing something spiritually as we do physically.
+We miss church when we can’t make it on a Sunday.
+We miss our small groups when we can’t make it as if something important was sacrificed.
+We feel disconnected if we didn’t pray that day.
 We would feel these things because like brushing our teeth and combing our hair they would simply BE a part of our lives.
 And if that is not where you are, I would encourage you to become plugged in to your church community.
 Join a small group, pray regularly, come to worship, and see for yourself if it makes a difference in your life.
 If you DO feel like that already, then it is our responsibility to help others feel the love of Christ come alive in them.
 Like the guy who doesn’t realize why he should take a shower, we can’t expect people to simply KNOW they need Christ in their lives.
 We have to help them experience it and realize WHY it’s so important.

 Easter is a celebration that Christ lives!
 And he lives in us.

-As we come forward together today to receive the elements from the bread and from the cup, let us remember our baptism as well.
-Let us remember that Christ is more vital to our lives than simply this bread that we eat.
+As we join together in communion, let us remember Christ is more vital to our lives than simply this bread that we eat.
 For it was Jesus who said, “Man shall not live on bread alone, but on every word that comes from the mouth of God.”
-Let us also come forth in humility and thankfulness for all Christ did for us, remembering that is only in Christ’s sacrifice we are made whole and only in his resurrection that he has conquered death.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.
+Let us also approach this time in humility and thankfulness for all Christ did for us, remembering that is only in Christ’s sacrifice we are made whole and only in his resurrection that he has conquered death.